 In this experts guide we cover the most effective and safe ways to use natural antifungal foods, herbs, supplements and remedies along with the top critical mistakes to avoid.
 The

 We hope this information will help you to get the many health benefits of natural antifungals while minimizing their potential side effects and risks.

 The Problem with Antifungals

-The idea is quite simple – antifungals can directly or indirectly kill candida and yeast in your body, which can be very beneficial in cases of excess yeast in the body.
+The idea is quite simple – Using antifungals for candida can directly or indirectly kill candida and yeast in your body, which can be very beneficial in cases of excess yeast in the body.

 There’s however a catch:

 When candida starts to die during the treatment, your body needs to eliminate the dead yeast and its released toxins.
 When the amount of toxins released by the dying candida is more than what your body can safely handle, you may experience a healing crises (also known as candida die off symptoms).
 Common symptoms usually include flu like symptoms often with fever, joint, muscle and body pain along with other discomforts.

 Are the symptoms you have related to candida die off?